Local resetting with geometric confinement: Stationary mean-field profiles for general and

 Integrating Eq. (\ref{eq:rho_tau_relation_2}) over the interval $\left[0,1\right]$ and using Eqs. (\ref{eq:conservation}) sets the integration constant to

 We have thus derived the relation between the bath density profile $\r\left(x\right)$ and the tracer density profile $\t\left(x\right)$

 Verifying self-consistency of the assumption $C_{0}=0$, for $C_{0}$ given in Eq. (\ref{eq:C_0}), is now immediate.
 Note that the denominator in Eq. (\ref{eq:rho_tau_relation_fin}) only vanishes if $\frac{\e}{D}=1-\frac{1}{\overline{\t}}$, which cannot happen since $0<\overline{\t}<1$ so the right-hand side is always negative while both $\e$ and $D$ are positive.
+Another remark is that it is important to recall that Eq. (\ref{eq:rho_tau_relation_fin}) was derived under the assumption that the two stationary profiles are scaling functions of $x=\ell/L$.
+This assumption will next be shown to be self-consistent for local resetting, since $(1-\r_{0}-\t_{0})$ evidently scales as $\pro1/L^2$.